Wonderway ABA

 Combining Both Strategies

 In many cases, a combination of extinction and positive reinforcement can be effective.
 For example, you might use extinction to reduce an unwanted behavior while simultaneously using positive reinforcement to encourage an alternative, desirable behavior.
+Priming in ABA can also help prepare individuals for transitions or introducing new activities, which reduces anxiety and increases the likelihood of success with the desired behavior.
 This approach helps address the behavior from multiple angles and supports overall behavior modification goals.

 Conclusion